Chapmip/micropython-stm32-iol/README.md

 * `addr` is a positive integer (or zero) corresponding to the absolute address of the STM32 memory location of interest.
 The address must satisfy the alignment requirements for the value of `size` (see below) ⁠— for example, 32-bit words must be aligned to a 32-bit word boundary, or else read and write operations will fail.

-* `size` is an optional integer value that specifies the size of the memory location (32, 16 or 8 bits), with a default is 32 bits.
+* `size` is an optional integer value that specifies the size of the memory location (32, 16 or 8 bits), with a default of 32 bits.

 Examples: